 Domestic Violence Diversion Program

-The domestic violence diversion program allows first-time offenders to participate in counseling rather than the criminal court system and establish a criminal record.
-Through counseling and classes, defendants are guided toward alternative methods of managing and understanding the behavior that led to them being charged with domestic violence.
-When a defendant completes the diversion program, they receive a dismissal of misdemeanor charge(s) from Tucson City Court, the Pima County Consolidated Justice Court, the Maricopa County Justice Courts, the Phoenix Municipal Court, and many other lower jurisdiction courts in the surrounding areas.
+The domestic violence diversion program allows first-time offenders to avoid criminal charges by participating in counseling.
+Counseling informs defendants of alternative methods of managing and understanding the behavior that led to them being charged with domestic violence.
+When a defendant completes the diversion program, they receive a dismissal of their misdemeanor charges.

-It should be noted that diversion programs are operated by the prosecutor’s offices, which gives them complete discretion over how to administer the program and whom to admit into it.
-Generally, the prosecutor will weigh in many factors on whether or not to offer diversion to a defendant.
-An experienced Tucson domestic violence attorney will work to convince the prosecutor that the defendant is deserving and qualified to enter the domestic abuse diversion program.
-Successful completion of the diversion program and paying all applicable program fees will result in a criminal case dismissal.
+The diversion programs are operated by the prosecutor’s offices.
+The prosecutor will consider many factors on whether or not to offer diversion to a defendant.
+A domestic violence attorney will work to convince the prosecutor that a client qualifies for the diversion program.

 Penalties for Misdemeanor Domestic Violence Charges

-Misdemeanors are classified 1, 2, and 3.
+Misdemeanors are classified into classes of 1, 2, and 3.
 The classification of the misdemeanor determines misdemeanor domestic violence sentences.
-The maximum jail sentence for misdemeanors is the following:

 Maximum Jail Sentences